 The Southern California Association of Governments (SCAG) Regional Comprehensive Plan Report includes a Regional Transportation Plan (RTP).
 The RTP was created to guide policies and funding to ensure that they reflect the long term vision and goals of SCAG and align with the Regional Comprehensive Plan.
-The RTP goals are: "1) establish a more efficient transportation system that reduces and better manages vehicle activity, and 2) build a cleaner transportation system that minimizes air quality impacts and is energy efficient" (SCAG Regional Comprehensive Plan Report).
-Both of these goals support the proposed project to replace the existing timber bridges on National Trails Highway because it is "demonstrated to be both regionally beneficial relative to the performance in the regional transportation system and reflective of ... community needs throughout the region".
+The RTP goals are: "1) establish a more efficient transportation system that reduces and better manages vehicle activity, and 2) build a cleaner transportation system that minimizes air quality impacts and is energy efficient" transportation, land use, (SCAG Regional Comprehensive Plan Report).
+Both of these goals support the proposed and housing goals within project to replace the existing timber bridges on National Trails Highway because it is "demonstrated to be both regionally beneficial relative to the performance in the regional transportation system and reflective of ... community needs throughout the region".
+The Regional Comprehensive Plan states that transportation policies can benefit and impact land use and housing by focusing transportation investm